Part of the LoanMax Title Loans chain · locations

 The LoanMax Title Loans location in Louisville is situated at 7122 Dixie Hwy, making it accessible to residents throughout the south Louisville area.
 This standalone storefront is designed specifically for quick, convenient access to emergency title loans.
 The office operates Monday through Friday from 10AM to 6PM and offers Saturday hours from 9AM to 2PM for those who need weekend service, with the location closed on Sundays.

-At this Louisville location, LoanMax Title Loans specializes in same-day and fast title loans for customers who own their vehicle.
+At this Louisville location, LoanMax Title Loans specializes in same-day and title-loan profile details for customers who own their vehicle.
 The team here accepts applications for title loans based on vehicle equity, with funding that can be available as quickly as the same day in many cases.
 For details on loan amounts, terms, and requirements specific to this Louisville, KY branch, call 502-306-9900 during business hours.

 If you're a Louisville resident facing an unexpected expense and own a vehicle, this Dixie Hwy location offers a faster alternative to traditional lending.
 Bring valid government-issued ID, proof of residence, vehicle registration, and proof of insurance when you visit to speed up the application process.